SpellholdStudios/NTotSC/ntotsc/docs/readme-ntotsc.txt

                      Northern Tales of the Sword Coast
-                      a Weidu mod For Baldur’s Gate:
+                      a Weidu mod For Baldurâ€™s Gate:
                            BGT, BG:EE, and EET

             A Sir BillyBob Production (version 2 packed by k4thos + jastey)